-IMPORTANT NOTE: ESXi6.5 is no longer supported by VMware (see more details here: https://lifecycle.vmware.com/).
+IMPORTANT NOTE: ESXi6.5 and ESXi 6.7 are no longer supported by VMware (see more details here: https://lifecycle.vmware.com/).
 This guide should be used for informational, test, and educational purposes only.

 Introduction To Starwind Virtual San For Hyper-V